Narrow wavelength 311 nm UVB phototherapy. Narrow wave phototherapy. Devices for home narrowband phototherapy and the use of additional products

 Acknowledgments.
 The study had no sponsorship.

 Psoriasis is one of the most common chronic dermatoses.
 According to numerous studies, from 1 to 3% of the world's population suffers from this disease.
-One of the urgent problems is children's psoriasis, the incidence of which has a clear upward trend.
-At the same time, the palmar-plantar localization of the psoriatic process in children occurs in about 1/4 of cases of all clinical forms and, on the one hand, causes inconvenience to patients and reduces the quality of life, and on the other hand, it is characterized by a torpid course and resistance to traditional therapy.
+One of the current problems is childhood psoriasis, the incidence of which has a clear upward trend.
+At the same time, palmoplantar localization of the psoriatic process in children occurs in approximately 1/4 of cases of all clinical forms and, on the one hand, causes inconvenience to patients and reduces the quality of life, and on the other hand, it is characterized by a torpid course and resistance to traditional therapy.
 To date, improvement

-technologies for the treatment of pediatric patients with psoriasis is a serious medical and social problem, the significance of which is determined primarily by the unreliability of existing medical methods for treating children.
-Therefore, despite the available arsenal of modern methods of treating psoriasis, the issue of developing safe and highly effective methods of treatment for pediatric patients, as well as long-term control of this disease, remains a cardinal problem.
-Currently, immunosuppressive drugs are the most effective in the treatment of psoriasis, including palmoplantar forms, but
+technologies for treating children with psoriasis is a serious medical and social problem, the significance of which is determined primarily by the unreliability of existing drug treatments for children.
+Therefore, despite the available arsenal of modern methods for treating psoriasis, the cardinal problem remains the development of safe and highly effective treatment methods for pediatric patients, as well as long-term control of this disease.
+Currently, immunosuppressive drugs are most effective in the treatment of psoriasis, including palmoplantar forms, however

 RUSSWN JOURNAL of the PHYSICAL THERAPY, BALNEOTHERAPY and REHABILITATION.
 2016; 15(6)

 Rice.
-Fig. 1.
-Dynamics of PASI values (in points) and GSS (in points) in patients after the use of local UVB 311 nm therapy
+1. Dynamics of PASI (in points) and GSS (in points) values in patients after applying local UVB 311 nm therapy

-side effects caused by this group of drugs limit their use in pediatric practice.
-At the same time, it is known that in the treatment of skin diseases in children, phototherapy with a narrow radiation spectrum is increasingly being used, which selectively acts on skin structures and produces less pronounced side effects.
-Scientific studies show that 311 nm wavelengths provide maximum therapeutic effect with minimal erythema, carcinogenicity of this type of treatment, which are recognized as minimal compared to other types of UV therapy, while fewer treatments are required to achieve results, longer remission is achieved, observed less pronounced side effects and it is possible to combine this therapy with other types of treatment.
+the side effects caused by this group of drugs limit their use in pediatric practice.
+At the same time, it is known that in the treatment of skin diseases in children, phototherapy with a narrow spectrum of radiation is increasingly used, which selectively acts on skin structures and produces less pronounced side effects.
+Scientific studies show that waves with a length of 311 nm provide maximum therapeutic effect with minimal erythema, carcinogenicity of this type of treatment, which are recognized as minimal compared to other types of UV therapy, while fewer procedures are required to achieve results, longer remission is achieved, and observed less pronounced adverse reactions and it is possible to combine this therapy with other types of treatment.
 It should also be noted that this type of phototherapy is aimed at restoring immunological reactivity, increasing the adaptive and compensatory capabilities of the body, improving blood circulation and metabolism in the skin.
 All these facts make this type of phototherapy a priority, especially in pediatric practice.

 Material and methods

-Under our observation there were 25 patients aged 6 to 18 years with diagnosed palmoplantar psoriasis with a torpid course of the pathological process, resistant to standard therapy.
-All patients were prescribed local narrow-band mid-wave ultraviolet (UVB 311 nm) therapy.
+We observed 25 patients aged 6 to 18 years with diagnosed palmoplantar psoriasis with a torpid course of the pathological process resistant to standard therapy.
+All patients were prescribed local narrowband mid-wave ultraviolet (UVB 311 nm) therapy.

-UVB therapy procedures were performed using a UV 181 BL apparatus (Herbert Waldmann GmbH & Co.) equipped with Th01 lamps emitting a narrow UVB spectrum with an emission maximum at 311 nm.
-The protocol of UVB therapy included the determination of the skin phototype in accordance with the classification of Thomas B. Fitzpatrick (1975), the determination of the initiating dose without determining the equivalent dose rate (EDR) and dose increments, and procedures.
-With phototype I, the initial dose of UVB 311 nm radiation was 0.05 J/cm2, with phototype II - 0.1 J/cm2, with phototype III - 0.2 J/cm2, with phototype IV - 0.3 J/cm2 cm2.
-Stepwise (each subsequent procedure) increase in UVB dose was 0.05 J/cm2 for phototype I and 0.1 J/cm2 for other skin phototypes.
-Irradiation procedures were prescribed 5 times a week.
-As an external treatment, patients used the drug calcipotriol (a synthetic analogue of vitamin D), which causes a dose-dependent inhibition of keratinocyte proliferation, accelerates their morphological differentiation, slightly affects calcium metabolism in the body (100 times weaker than vitamin D3), What allow
+UVB therapy procedures were carried out using a UV 181 BL device (Herbert Waldmann GmbH and Co.) equipped with TH01 lamps emitting a narrow UVB spectrum with an emission maximum at 311 nm.
+The UVB therapy protocol included establishing the skin phototype in accordance with the classification of Thomas B. Fitzpatrick (1975), determining the initiating dose without determining the equivalent dose rate (EDR) and step-by-step increasing doses, and carrying out procedures.
+With phototype I, the initial dose of UVB 311 nm radiation was equal to 0.05 J/cm2, with phototype II - 0.1 J/cm2, with phototype III - 0.2 J/cm2, with phototype IV - 0.3 J/cm2 cm2.
+The step-by-step (each subsequent procedure) increase in the UVB dose was 0.05 J/cm2 for phototype I and by 0.1 J/cm2 for other skin phototypes.
+Radiation procedures were prescribed 5 times a week.
+As an external treatment, patients used the drug calcipotriol (a synthetic analogue of vitamin D), which causes a dose-dependent inhibition of keratinocyte proliferation, accelerates their morphological differentiation, and has a slight effect on calcium metabolism in the body (100 times weaker than vitamin D3), What allow

 Improvement